 - Herb and Spice Beer

 - Chili Pepper Beer

 - Chocolate/Cocoa Beer

-Pumpkin Spice Beer
+- Pumpkin Spice Beer

-43. Wood- & Barrel-Aged Stouts
+44. Wood- & Barrel-Aged Stouts

 Stouts aged in any kind of barrel or in contact with wood.
 No fruit, spices, or other flavorings added.
-Should a brewery wish to enter a non-imperial strength barrel-aged Stout, it will likely fare better in the Wood- & Barrel-Aged Beers Under 8% category due to the expected intensity of entries in this category.
+Should a brewery wish to enter a non-imperial strength barrel-aged Stout, it will likely fare better in Category 46 due to the expected intensity of entries in this category.

-44. Wood- & Barrel-Aged Specialty Stouts
+45. Wood- & Barrel-Aged Specialty Stouts

-Stouts aged in any kind of barrel or in contact with wood with fruit, spices, or other flavorings added.
+Stouts aged in any kind of barrel or in contact with wood and with fruit, spices, or other flavorings added.

-45. Wood- & Barrel-Aged Beers Under 8%
+46. Wood- & Barrel-Aged Beers Under 8%